adisa404/react-ts-dotnet-core-socialnetwork/README.md

 Add hanger where we will query the db

-Add mediate to our services.
-We need to pass the assembly the list and query is in
+Add mediatR to our services.
+We need to pass the assembly where the list and query is in

+Details and list are our queries
+But creating data and updating is a command

+if(success) return Unit.Value;
+Returns an empty object, but this is what we need know for our api handler.
+It will returns a 200 reposes which is enough